Insekta/insekta-docs/insekta-setup/index.rst

 Setting up the insekta libvirt image
 ------------------------------------
 #.
 Install ``virt-manager`` on your local machine, e.g., by running ``apt install virt-manager`` on Debian.
 #.
-Download a Debian image as previously done for the insekta host machine and store it in ``/var/lib/libvirt/images``.
+Download a Debian image as previously done for the insekta host machine and store it in ``/var/lib/libvirt/images`` on the insekta host.
 #.
-Setup a new Debian virtual machine using the ``virt-manager`` wizard.
-Make sure to check ``customize configuration before install`` to enable UEFI firmware and i440FX chipest.
+Setup a new Debian virtual machine using the wizard provided by ``virt-manager``.
+Make sure to check ``customize configuration before install`` to enable UEFI firmware and the i440FX chipest.
 You most likely want to turn on ``start vm on host boot`` as well.
 #.
-Perform a normal Debian installation as done before and generate a new SSH key pair using ``ssh-keygen``.
+Perform a normal Debian installation as done before.
 #.
-Setup SSH remote access as shown before such that you can connect from insekta host to the new insekta libvirtd image.
+Generate a new SSH key pair on the insekta host using ``ssh-keygen`` and setup SSH remote access as shown before such that you can connect from insekta host to the new insekta libvirtd image.
 #.
-Lookup the IP address of the insekta libvirtd image by running ``ifconfig`` or ``ip a`` and connect to it via SSH.
+Lookup the IP address of the insekta libvirtd image by running ``ifconfig`` or ``ip a`` on this machine and connect to it from insekta host via SSH.

 Setting up openvpn
 ^^^^^^^^^^^^^^^^^^
-**TODO**
+Note that the following steps must be performed on the insekta libvirt image.

+#.
+Install the following dependencies via ``apt install build-essential libvirt-dev qemu-kvm git virtualenv python-libvirt python3-libvirt python3 python3-dev python-dev pkg-config openvpn iptables python3-pip``.
+#.
+Clone the ``insekta-vm`` repository to ``/opt`` and enter it via ``cd /opt/; git clone https://github.com/Insekta/insekta-vm.git; cd insekta-vm``.
+#.
+Copy the openvpn directory from ``insekta-vm/insektavm/examples/openvpn/`` to ``/etc/openvpn`` via ``cp -r /opt/insekta-vm/insektavm/examples/openvpn/* /etc/openvpn``.
+#. **TODO:** fix in GIT repository: ``chmod +x insekta-vm/insektavm/examples/openvpn/learn-address.sh``.
+#.
+Create a system account for openvpn via ``useradd --system openvpn``.
+#.
+Change the file ownership of ``/etc/openvpn`` to ``openvpn`` via ``chown -R openvpn /etc/openvpn``.
+#.
+Enable the systemd service for openvpn via ``systemctl enable openvpn-server@server``.

 Setting up the insekta-vm component